50% Lighter Than Aluminum: New Type of Polymers to Replace Metals Created at KBSU

 Svetlana Khashirova, Vice-Rector of KBSU for Research

 The new processing method is based on adapting powder injection molding (PIM) technology for polymers.
 This allows the use of high-molecular-weight polymer powders that are difficult to process using traditional methods.
-Previously, this technology was used only for metals and ceramics.
+Previously, this technology was only used for metals and ceramics.

 This approach is environmentally friendly, eliminating waste generation and reducing production time, and the materials themselves are suitable for recycling.
 The research used high-temperature polymer powders (polyetherketones and polysulfones, polyetheretherketones (PEEK) and polyphenylsulfones (PPSU), which are already used in aviation and medicine.

-We have determined the optimal conditions for sintering polymer powders, which made it possible to create products of complex geometry.
+We have determined the optimal conditions for sintering polymer powders, which has made it possible to create products of complex geometry.
 This opens up new opportunities for the production of parts that cannot be obtained by traditional methods such as injection molding or extrusion.

 Azamat Slonov, Senior Researcher at the Center for Advanced Materials and Additive Technologies of KBSU